learn-co-curriculum/dsc-image-classification-lab/README.md

 ## Feature Engineering with the Pretrained Model

-Now that you've loaded a pretrained model, it's time to adapt that convolutional base and add some fully connected layers on top in order to build a classifier from these feature maps.
+As you may well have guessed, adapting a pretrained model will undoubtedly produce better results then a fresh CNN due to the limited size of training data.
+Import a pretrained model such as VGG19 to use a convolutional base.
+Use this to transform the dataset into a rich feature space and add a few fully connected layers on top of the pretrained layers to build a classification model.
+(Be sure to leave the pretrained model frozen!)

 ```python